solutionsanz/acorn/README.md

 Acorn project
 ------

-This repository contains Acorn project, that is a quick way to create REST APIs to interact with CSV data.
+This repository contains Acorn project, that is a quick way to create REST APIs out of a CSV data file.

-It uses Vagrant to provision a new Ubuntu 16.04 VM.
+Containerise Acorn Application
 ------

    - Ensure you have installed Vagrant on your laptop/PC.
 If you need help, [read this blog](https://redthunder.blog/2018/02/13/teaching-how-to-use-vagrant-to-simplify-building-local-dev-and-test-environments/).